nimeijian/planetscale-releases/ebs-volumes/README.md

 otherwise, it will be mounted on /dev/nvme0n1p1 which appears to be ephemeral:
 `/vt/vtdataroot type xfs (rw,noatime,attr2,inode64,noquota)`

+Arranging for this storage involves three separate steps.
+1. Ensure you have permissions allowing AWS volume auto-provisioning.
-Arranging for this storage involves two separate steps.
-First, one must declare the existence of a new StorageClass, independent of the PsCluster.
-Then, the PsCluster declaration itself must utilize that StorageClass.
+2. Declare the existence of a new StorageClass, independent of the PsCluster.
+3. Establish PsCluster declaration itself, utilizing that StorageClass.
 We present these below as two .yaml files:

 **StorageClass_declaration.yaml**
 ```